AlexxNica/incubator-openwhisk-performance/README.md

 ## Workflow
 - A standard OpenWhisk system is deployed. (_Note that the edge NGINX router and API Gateway are currently left out.
 As a consequence, the tests talk directly to the controller._)
-- All limits are set to 999999, which for our cases means "No throttling at all".
+- All limits are set to 999999, which in our current use case means "No throttling at all".
 - The deployment is using the docker setup proposed by the OpenWhisk development team: `overlay` driver and HTTP API enabled via a UNIX port.

 The load is driven by either the beautiful [`loadtest`](https://www.npmjs.com/package/loadtest) module or the blazingly fast [`wrk`](https://github.com/wg/wrk).